Alien Coding: Introduction

+Proposing explanations for abstract patterns is one of the main occupations of mathematicians.
+Polya famously argued that educated guessing is as important skill as theorem proving~\cite{polya1990mathematics}.

+Integer sequences are perhaps the most common kind of mathematical patterns.
+In this work, we describe a self-learning system -- a positive feedback loop between learning, search and verification -- that can in 190 iterations discover from scratch programs and explanations for more than 78000 sequences from the On-Line Encyclopedia of Integer Sequences (OEIS)~\cite{oeis}.
+Such positive feedback loops between learning, search and verification are, in our opinion, among the most interesting objects of study in today's Artificial Intelligence (AI).
+In automated theorem proving and reasoning, such loops -- typically interleaving deductive search with learning its guidance -- have been researched for over 15 years in several contexts~\cite{Urban07,US+08,KaliszykUMO18,JakubuvU19}, often leading to large self-improvements of the theorem proving systems.
+However, guessing and conjecturing~\cite{ReynoldsBNBT19,DBLP:conf/mkm/UrbanJ20,abs-2212-11151,abs-2210-03590} are still relatively unexplored skills and subsystems in today's mainstream automated theorem provers (ATPs).

-In order to free themselves from human bias, techniques such as reinforcement learning (RL) can be used.
-RL techniques do not rely on training examples but on search and rewards.
-An early example of such a system is \textsf{MENACE}~\cite{10.1093/comjnl/6.3.232} which can learn to play noughts and crosses on its own and much faster than brute-forcing all possible solutions.
-Recently, with a residual network as a machine learner, \textsf{AlphaGoZero}~\cite{silver2017mastering} has learned playing Go better than professional players using only self-play.
+Today, perhaps the most widely known and cited examples of self improvement which combine learning and search are in games such as Go and Chess, which were proposed as an interesting abstract playground for developing machine intelligence already by Turing~\cite{turing1950computing}.
+An early example of such a \emph{reinforcement learning} (RL) system is \textsf{MENACE}~\cite{10.1093/comjnl/6.3.232} which can learn to play noughts and crosses on its own and much faster than brute-forcing all possible solutions.
+Recently, with a residual network as a machine learner, \textsf{AlphaGoZero}~\cite{silver2017mastering} has learned to play Go better than professional players using only self-play.
 In this process, the system discovered many effective moves that went against 3000 years of human wisdom.
 The early 3-3 invasion was considered a bad opening move but is now frequently used by professionals.

-The goal of this paper is to develop a self-learning system inspired by~\cite{silver2017mastering} capable discovering \emph{on its own} interesting and possibly unusual (\emph{alien}) mathematical formulas/programs from common patterns found in today's mathematics.
-We choose those patterns to be integer sequences taken from the Online Encyclopedia of Integer Sequences (OEIS)~\cite{abs-2301-03149}.
-Formulas for these sequences will be constructed from a small general programming language.
-This makes the search space manageable, allowing our system to bootstrap itself without the need for supervised data.
+Similarly, our system presented here is capable of discovering \emph{on its own} possibly unusual (\emph{alien}) mathematical formulas and programs without any human guidance, inventing, for example, over 20 different definitions of (pseudo-)primes (Table~\ref{tab:primes1}).